Aarthyravi/Python/README.md

 complex- Complex numbers are written with a "j" as the imaginary part
 ## String
 A string is a set of characters.
 In python you use quotations for words or letters since it is a way for the computer identify what is an integer and what is a string. ("Jaisree25") The computer takes in the 25 as a string since it is inside the quotes.
+## Casting
+It is basically specfiying a varible for example there is the number 100.8234 and right now it is a float and you want it to be an integer so you can do: x = int(100.8234) print(x)
+>>> 100